mesosphere/dcos-docs-site/pages/services/marathon-lb/mlb-configuration/index.md

 <code> "HAPROXY_HTTPS_FRONTEND_HEAD": "\\nfrontend new_frontend_label\\n  bind *:443 ssl {sslCerts}\\n  mode http"</code>

 ## Overriding settings using files in the templates directory
 Alternatively, you could place a file called `HAPROXY_HTTPS_FRONTEND_HEAD ` in the `templates` directory through the use of an artifact URI.
-At periodic intervals, `marathon-lb` checks the `templates` directory for new or changed configuration settings.
+At periodic intervals, Marathon-LB checks the `templates` directory for new or changed configuration settings.

-You can add your own custom templates to the Docker image directly, or provide them in the `templates` directory that `marathon-lb` reads at startup.
+You can add your own custom templates to the Docker image directly, or provide them in the `templates` directory that Marathon-LB reads at startup.

 ## Overriding settings using app labels
-Most of the `marathon-lb` template settings can be overridden using app labels.
+Most of the Marathon-LB template settings can be overridden using app labels.
 By using app labels, you can override template settings per service port.
 App labels are specified in the Marathon app definition.
 For example, the following app definition excerpt uses app labels to specify the `external` load balancing group for an application with a virtual host named `service.mesosphere.com`:

 <pre>
 {